Hermione Baddeley: Personal life

 In 1928 Baddeley married English aristocrat and socialite David Tennant (third son of Edward Tennant, 1st Baron Glenconner).
 She arrived an hour late for the wedding, having misremembered the time booked for the ceremony.
-They rented Teffont Evias Manor, which became known for their boisterous parties (including mixed naked bathing in the goldfish pond).
-She had a daughter, Pauline Laetitia Tennant (born 6 February 1927 – died 6 December 2008) and a son, David; the couple divorced in 1937.
+They rented Teffont Evias Manor in Wiltshire, which became known for their boisterous parties that sometimes involved mixed naked bathing in the goldfish pond.
+She had a daughter, Pauline Laetitia Tennant (6 February 1927 – 6 December 2008) and a son, David (1930-2024); the couple divorced in 1937 but remained good friends.

 In 1940 Baddeley married Major John Henry ("Dozey") Willis, of the 12th Lancers, son of Major-General Edward Willis, Lieutenant Governor of Jersey.
 They divorced in 1946.
 She had a relatively brief relationship with actor Laurence Harvey, 22 years her junior.
-Although Harvey proposed marriage to her, Baddeley thought the age difference was too great and declined.
+Although Harvey proposed marriage, Baddeley thought the age difference was too great and declined.

+In her memoir This Much Is True, actress Miriam Margolyes, who is openly lesbian, wrote that Baddeley was a closeted lesbian and that socialite Lady Joan Ashton-Smith was her partner.
+Margolyes and Baddeley appeared together in the 1972 West End production of The Threepenny Opera.

 Baddeley was known for her devotion to animals.
 She dedicated her autobiography, The Unsinkable Hermione Baddeley, to her pet dog.
-She continued to work in film and television until shortly before the end of her life.
+She continued to work in film and television until shortly before her death.

 She died on 19 August 1986, aged 79, at Cedars-Sinai Medical Center in Los Angeles following a series of strokes.
 Her remains were repatriated to the United Kingdom for burial.